bitcoinwords/bitcoinwords.github.io/_posts/2020-01-21-what-crypto-token-velocity-theorists-can-learen-from-austrian-economics.md

   - Tokens
   - Fisher Equation

-excerpt: Stephan Livera explains why "crypto velocity theorists" are getting it wrong and what they could learn from the Austrian School.
+excerpt: Stephan Livera explains why crypto velocity theorists are getting it wrong and what they could learn from the Austrian School.
 Posted January 21, 2020.

 defaults:
   - scope: